UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 Here are the most common questions people ask about UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It.

 An empty remarks field means the BRC returned the data without writing a specific note — usually because they are processing many schools and flagged yours for a general issue visible in their dashboard.
 Call the Block MIS Coordinator directly and ask specifically which section or field triggered the return.
-Do not guess and start editing randomly — you may introduce new errors in sections that were already correct.
+Do not guess and start editing randomly — you may introduce new errors in sections that are already correct.
 The BRC can tell you within minutes which specific data point caused the flag.

 Yes, and this is the best approach.
 Before submitting, you can send your data to the BRC for an informal review — some Block MIS Coordinators will check it and flag obvious issues before official submission.
 This prevents formal rejection cycles.
 Call the BRC, share that you are about to submit, and ask if they can do a quick check.
 Not all BRCs have time for this, but many do.
 It saves both your time and theirs.